 Because Sorry has so many rules, it also offers many possibilities for variations.
-Two versions are included on this CD: Sorry and Sorry (simplified version).
-However, many other variations could be used successfully, depending on the needs of the children.
+Many other variations could be used successfully, depending on the needs of the children.

 The version called simply Sorry reflects (mostly) the standard rules that are included with the game, but shorter and in slightly simpler language.
 Playing the standard version of Sorry requires that players be able to read.
 Almost all of the Sorry number cards contain additional instructions (such as the 10 card giving the choice of moving forward 10 spaces or backward 1 space, or the 11 card giving the choice of moving forward 11 spaces or trading spaces with any other marker on the board).
 Although the written instructions could be ignored and the cards used as simply number cards, this could cause confusion for children who are beginning to read.